Background pattern

 1. Check the number of pre-filled syringes and prepare the materials:

-• Take the pre-filled syringe(s) out of the refrigerator.
-Leave the pre-filled syringe outside the box for 30 minutes.
-This will allow the liquid to reach a comfortable temperature for administration (room temperature).
-Do not remove the cap from the needle while waiting for the temperature to reach room temperature.
+• Remove the pre-filled syringe(s) from the refrigerator.
+Let the pre-filled syringe sit outside the carton for 30 minutes.
+This will allow the liquid to reach a comfortable temperature for injection (room temperature).
+Do not remove the needle cap while waiting for the syringe to reach room temperature.

-• Hold the pre-filled syringe by the body with the capped needle pointing upwards.
+• Hold the pre-filled syringe by the body with the needle cap pointing upwards.

 • Do not remove the plunger at any time.

-• Do not remove the cap from the pre-filled syringe until you are told to.
+• Do not remove the pre-filled syringe cap until instructed to do so.

-• Do not touch the activation clips of the needle shield to avoid covering the needle shield too early.
+• Do not touch the activation clips on the needle protector to avoid covering the needle prematurely.

-• the number of pre-filled syringes and the concentration are correct
+• the number of pre-filled syringes and concentration are correct

-• If your dose is 45 mg, you will have a pre-filled syringe of 45 mg of IMULDOSA.
+• If your dose is 45 mg, you will have one 45 mg IMULDOSA pre-filled syringe.

-• If your dose is 90 mg, you will have two pre-filled syringes of 45 mg of IMULDOSA and you will need to administer two injections.
-Choose two different places for these injections (e.g. one in the right thigh and one in the left thigh), and inject one after the other.
+• If your dose is 90 mg, you will have two 45 mg IMULDOSA pre-filled syringes and you will need to administer two injections.
+Choose two different sites for these injections (e.g., one in the right thigh and one in the left thigh), and inject one after the other.

-• the solution in the pre-filled syringe is transparent to slightly opalescent and colorless to slightly yellowish
+• the solution in the pre-filled syringe is clear to slightly opalescent and colorless to slightly yellowish.

-• the solution in the pre-filled syringe does not have an abnormal color, is turbid, or contains foreign particles
+• the solution in the pre-filled syringe does not have an abnormal color, is not cloudy, or contains foreign particles.

 Prepare all the materials you need and place them on a clean surface, including antiseptic wipes, cotton or gauze, and a container for sharp objects.